labsland/labdiscoverylib/docs/source/cli.rst

       End a session of a fake user.

-      Once you create a user with 'flask weblab fake new', you can use this command to simulate the dispose method of WebLab-Deusto to kill the current session.
+      Once you create a user with 'flask weblab fake new', you can use this command to simulate the dispose method of LabDiscoveryEngine to kill the current session.

     Options: